solacecommunity/solace-prometheus-exporter/README.md

 # This may help you to deal with slower broker or extreme amount of results.
 prefetchInterval = 30s

 # Maximum connections to the configured broker.
-Keep in mind solace advices us to use max 10 semp connects per seconds.
+Keep in mind solace advices us to use max 10 SEMP connects per seconds.
 # Dont increase this value if your broker may have more thant 100 clients, queues, ...
 parallelSempConnections = 1
 ```